 The configuration setting

-dbms.security.procedures.whitelist is used to name certain procedures that should be available from a library.
+dbms.security.procedures.allowlist is used to name certain procedures and functions that should be available from a library.

-It defines a comma-separated list of procedures that are to be loaded.
+It defines a comma-separated list of procedures and functions that are to be loaded.

-In this example we wish to allow the use of the method
+In this example, we need to allow the use of the method

 apoc.load.json as well as all the methods under